JabRef

 BibTeXMP Fileformat

-JabRef builds on Dublin Core to encode bibliographic information.
+JabRef builds on to encode bibliographic information.
 That information us embedded in the PDF using the XMP format.
 Dublin Core itself i) builds on RDF and ii) can be extended with own information.
 In case BibTeX data cannot be stored using native Dublin Core fields, new fields are used.
 Basically, all fields and values are turned into nodes of an XML document.
 Only authors and editors are stored as rdf:Seq-structures, so users of the data can skip the splitting on ands.
 All strings and crossrefs will be resolved in the data.

 The following easy minimal schema is used: